 What to Consider When Designing Conveyor Systems to Improve Workplace Safety

-When working with an engineer to design your facility’s conveyor system, you should also consider conveyor safety elements, like pull cords for emergency stops, and covers and guards, like guards railings or a barrier guard that offer fall protection.
+When working with an engineer to design your facility’s conveyor system, you should also consider conveyor safety elements, like pull cords for emergency stops, and covers and guards, like guards railings, or barrier guards that offer fall protection.
 To ensure occupational health, you should also consider conveyor height, conveyor width, conveyor speed, and ergonomics that improve processes, performance, and productivity.

-The reason why conveyor height must be taken into consideration, especially when designing a traditional conveyor belt, is because you may have workers of varying heights.
-If most tasks need to be performed in a standing position, then the conveyor height should be comfortable enough for tall workers or have an adjustable platform for shorter employees.
+The reason why conveyor height must be taken into consideration, especially when designing a traditional conveyor belt, is that you may have workers of varying heights.
+If most tasks need to be performed in a standing position, then the automated conveyor system height should be comfortable enough for tall workers or have an adjustable platform for shorter employees.

-When organizations train and show their employees that their health and safety are of critical importance and provide proper training for conveyors operation, the result is a workforce with higher morale and more motivation to be productive.
+When organizations train and show their employees that their health and safety are of critical importance and provide proper training for conveyor operation, the result is a workforce with higher morale and more motivation to be productive.
 Ready to make your workplace safer and more efficient with a tubular conveying system?
 Contact Cablevey Conveyors today to find the ideal conveyor solution tailored to your specific needs.